 “Artorius is in trouble,” said Kedesh.
 “Is there any tea on this spaceship?”

 [End of excerpt from the novel THE AVALON JOB.]

-Another ancient alien portal has been found, a mysterious machine that can twist space-time.
-Artorius, the young boy taken by the authorities after Ravana and friends saved him from the clutches of the Dhusarian Church, is the key to those who want the alien portal open.
+Another ancient alien portal has been found, a mysterious machine that can twist space and time.
+Artorius, the young boy taken by Que Qiao agents after Ravana and friends saved him from the clutches of the Dhusarian Church, is the key to those who want the alien portal open.
 This time, not all interested parties are human...